web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/transformImport.md

 }
 ```

-Note that if you use `external` to exclude antd from the packaged product, the default behavior mentioned above will cause changes in the way antd is imported, which may result in `external` not working.
 You can manually set `transformImport: false` to turn off the default behavior of transformImport.

+For example, when you use `externals` to avoid bundling antd, because `transformImport` will convert the imported path of antd by default, the matching path changes and externals cannot take effect.
+At this time, you can set `transformImport: false` to avoid this problem.

 ### Example